Skin Perfection is Overrated: Embrace Those Bumps and Freckles Like These Women on Instagram

 When removing makeup, it’s best to double cleanse.
 Use Eskinol Naturals Micellar Water Clear with Natural Lemon Extracts as the first step before washing your face with a facial foam or cleanser.
 It removes dirt, oil, and makeup effectively, while mattifying the skin.

 Psoriasis is no joke, and sadly, it’s also not something that people are comfortable seeing or talking about.
 Psoriasis advocate, data analyst, and beauty enthusiast, Chiara Lionel, accepts her skin condition and shows everyone that you can have this very difficult skin condition and still live a full life.
 She writes powerful posts on Instagram about her skin when it’s bad and equally powerful posts when it’s good.

 “It wasn't until I accepted myself for who I am — yes, flaws and all — that I was able to attract positivity and light and happiness and give that back to those I love,” Andi Eigenmann, writes on her Instagram.
 She’s not afraid to be vulnerable and share photos of her bare face and baby bump with stretch marks, like the perfectly common skin conditions that they are.

 Her motto is “embracing life, no matter what my skin looks like,” and she shares that healing starts with attitude.
 In a post on her Instagram, the actress says that she was once full of negativity and hatred, mostly towards her skin.
 Today, she is at peace, non-judgmental, and more positive.
 She promotes this attitude while showing how her skin fluctuates from good one day to breaking out the next and sharing empowering messages with her followers.

-Skin perfection is an unattainable beauty standard that you shouldn’t follow to live up to others’ expectations.
+Skin perfection is an unattainable that you shouldn’t follow to live up to others’ expectations.
 You can love your skin just as it is and still care for it, just like these inspiring women.